wearpants/twiggy/doc/configuration.rst

 Log-level config
 ================
-:attribute:`Logger.min_level` - for use by libraries - set to Levels.DISABLED.
+:attr:`Logger.min_level` - for use by libraries - set to Levels.DISABLED.

 Logger.filter, used to turn off stupidness